 - Someone dies while you are committing a felony, or

 - Someone dies while you are committing a misdemeanor.

 Your actions must be a proximate cause of the person’s death.
 In other words, the person wouldn’t have died unless you engaged in the behavior you did.
 You can face charges for involuntary manslaughter regardless of whether your efforts to commit the underlying crime are successful.

 The penalties for involuntary manslaughter depend on whether the death occurred while you were attempting to commit a misdemeanor or a felony.
 For involuntary manslaughter resulting from an underlying misdemeanor, the term of imprisonment can range from anywhere between nine months and three years.
 For involuntary manslaughter resulting from an underlying felony, you can face between three and eleven years behind bars.

 Always Call a Criminal Defense Lawyer If You’re Arrested or Charged With a Crime

 If you’re accused of committing a crime and someone dies, you could potentially be charged with murder or homicide.
-The best way to defend yourself and protect your future is by enlisting the aid of an experienced criminal defense lawyer.
+The best way to defend yourself and protect your future is by enlisting the aid of an experienced criminal defense lawyer in Columbus.
 Your attorney can help you fight the charges, challenge any evidence the state might have, and help you navigate this very overwhelming and stressful situation.